-Cimento Collection: monolithic, versatile furniture pieces that captivate with grace and elegance
+Cimento Collection: monolithic furniture pieces that captivate with grace

 The entire Cimento Collection sighs with graceful sturdy forms that portray a unique story and soul.
 The furniture pieces are realized in natural materials, with colors inspired by the city of Venice.
 The natural, earthy tones, combined with a sculptural flowing design, create timeless pieces of furniture recognizable for the strong personality and the tactile feeling of having a solid look with a light soul.